kristofd/merilo/README.md

 Configuration
 -------------

-Open crawler/crawler.properties and adjust crawling parameters as necessary.
+After downloading, edit crawler/crawler.properties and adjust crawling parameters as necessary.

 Running
 -------

 Start Merilo by executing run.sh.
 It is strongly recommended to take a look inside run.sh and try out each step manually first.
+Open the report in reports/index.html when everything is done.

 History